Usher Thanks His 'Beautiful' Wife Jennifer Goicoechea at NAACP Awards

 The singer took home the awards for Entertainer of the Year and the President's Award.

-On Saturday, the GRAMMY-winning superstar was presented with the President's Award at the 55th annual NAACP Image Awards for his work in philanthropy and dedication to public service throughout his decades-long career.
+On Saturday, the GRAMMY-winning superstar was honored with the President's Award at the 55th annual NAACP Image Awards for his work in philanthropy and dedication to public service throughout his decades-long career.

 Taking the stage to accept the honor, the 45-year-old "Good Good" singer began by sharing his excitement for the prestigious honor.

-"I'm very honored to receive this amazing award, from the depts of my soul," he said.
+"I'm very honored to receive this amazing award, from the depths of my soul," he said.

 Usher then went on to thank his mother (who was his manger at the start of his career) and Jennifer.